What Are Restricted Stock Units?

 Restricted stock units are considered a total amount stock grant for the reason that the grant is worth the full value of the shares at the time of vesting.
 Thus, unlike the stock options that often considered underwater, RSUs will not result in any loss, meaning the outcome will always lead to some income even though the market price drops.

-|Shares||Stock price at Vesting||Value of shares at vesting or delivery|
+|Shares||The stock price at Vesting||Value of shares at vesting or delivery|

-Below is Amazon’s Restricted Stock Unit Activity in the year of 2014, 2015 and 2016.
+Below is Amazon’s Restricted Stock Unit Activity in the years 2014, 2015, and 2016.

 Taxation of Restricted Stock Units

-When the shares or restricted stock units are delivered to the employees at vesting date they are taxed.
+When the shares of restricted stock units are delivered to the employees at the vesting date, they are taxed.
 Thus, the taxable income of the employees could be the market value of the shares at the time of vesting.
 Now, the employees have a compensation income, which is subjected to federal and employment tax as well as any state and local tax.
-For the U.S. employees, the withholding tax appears on the Form W-2 along with their income.
+For the U.S. employees, the withholding taxThe Withholding TaxWithholding tax is a part of the salary an employer withholds from an employee's compensation and pays to the legal authorities.
+It is treated as collateral imposed against the taxes an employee is liable to pay during a particular year. appears on the Form W-2 along with their income.

-#1 – Withhold-to-cover
+#1 – Withhold-to-Cover

-As per this choice, the company is expected to withhold few of the vested shares to the employee in order to pay the applicable taxes.
+As per this choice, the company is expected to withhold a few of the vested shares to the employee in order to pay the applicable taxes.
 Now, let us consider that the withholding tax rate is around 40%, then, as per the above example, the taxes due to the employee would be nearly $8000 ($20,000*40% = $8000).
 Thus, the number of shares that the company is likely to withhold could be 400 ($8000/$20 = 400).
 So, in this case, the company will withhold 400 shares and release the remaining 600 shares.

 Below is an extract from Apple’s 10K Filings.
-We note that most of RSUs vested were net-share settled, i.e. Shares were withheld to cover the tax obligations and were remitted in cash to the appropriate taxing authorities.
+We note that most of RSUs vested were net-share settled, i.e., Shares were withheld to cover the tax obligations and were remitted in cash to the appropriate taxing authorities.

 source: Apple 10K Filings